Archives for: January 2012

 January 15th, 2012

 Back when I was doing post-doctoral work in Boulder, Colorado, Charlie Knight, the head of my lab, introduced me to strange ice phenomena.
-If the weather had been sub-zero for a few days and we got some snow, he would drive us out to some shallow ponds t… more »
+The most memorable one happened after the weather had been sub-zero for a few days and then we got some snow.
+When… more »

 Seeing Things in the Frost